Search results for “Transactions”: 106

 Can I trade swap-free with Exness?

 Yes, at Exness, you can trade many instruments on a swap-free basis.
-Swap-free instruments include major FX currency pairs (excluding the DXY), select minor currency pairs, XAU/USD, USOIL, all cryptocurrency CFDs, and all stock index CFDs.
-You can trade these instruments on a swap-free basis by default across all account types.
+Eligible instruments include major FX currency pairs (excluding the DXY), select minor currency pairs, XAU/USD, USOIL, all cryptocurrency CFDs, and all stock index CFDs.
+You can trade these eligible instruments on a swap-free basis by default across all account types.

 Read more